 Electronic fetal monitoring (EFM), used during labor to gather data about the baby’s heart rate and the mother’s uterine contractions, has become increasingly common over the last three decades.
-The practice, which originated in the 1970s, rose in prevalence from 45 percent of births in 1980 to 85 percent or more in 2015.
+The practice, which originated in the 1970s, rose in prevalence from about 50 percent of births in 1978 to 89 percent in 2012.

 Fetal heart rate during labor and delivery can help show if the baby is getting enough oxygen, according to the American College of Obstetricians and Gynecologists (ACOG), allowing the opportunity for timely intervention if needed.